 - The claim period must start and end within the same calendar month

 - When claiming the grant for furloughed hours, employers will need to report and claim for a minimum period of 7 consecutive calendar days.
 You can only claim for a period of fewer than 7 days if the period you are claiming for includes either the first or last day of the calendar month, and you have already claimed for the period ending immediately before it.

-- Claims relating to each subsequent month should be submitted by by 11.59pm 14 calendar days after the month you’re claiming for (If this falls on the weekend then claims should be submitted on the next working day.)
+- Claims relating to each subsequent month should be submitted by 11.59 pm 14 calendar days after the month you’re claiming for (If this falls on the weekend then claims should be submitted on the next working day.)
 To check the monthly deadlines for claims, refer to the government's key dates guide.